|San José State University|

 & Tornado Alley

-Theoretical particle physics works by formulating the Lagrangian function for a system; the Lagrangian L being the difference between kinetic energy K and potential energy V; i.e.,
+Theoretical particle physics works by formulating the Lagrangian function for a system; the Lagrangian L for a system being the difference between kinetic energy its K and its potential energy V; i.e.,

 Noether's theorems are the most beautiful results in mathematical physics.
 The most famous says that if the Lagrange function is invariant to a continous transformation then there is a corresponding conserved quantity.

-The Lagrange function is indepedent of a shift in the time variable then energy is conserved.
-Likewise shifts in the spatial coordinates leave the Lagrange function unaffected.
-Consequently linear momentum in each of the three directions is conserved.
-Shifts in the angle of orientation leave the Lagrangian unaffected and angular momentum is conserved.
+If the Lagrange function is independent of a shift in the time variable then energy is conserved.
+Likewise if shiftsn in the spatial coordinates leave the Lagrange function unaffected then the linear momentum in each of the three directions is conserved.
+If shifts in the angle of orientation leave the Lagrangian unaffected then angular momentum is conserved.

 For discrete transformations such as parity (right/left) shifts there are no conserved quantities.